1. Compensation principles

 The cumulative short-term variable compensation component is calculated as a nominal amount.
 The payment is generally made in cash, but may also consist of three-quarters in cash and one quarter in Züblin shares, whereby the price of the allocation is calculated on the basis of the closing shareprice on the last trading day of the previous financial year.

 Shares: Members of the Executive Management may receive a share-based compensation component.
 The purpose of the share-based compensation is to align the interests of the Executive Management with the interests of shareholders.
 As with the share-based compensation of board members, this component may – subject to approval of the NCC – amount to max.
 25% of the annual base salary of the member of the Executive Management.

 Pensions and other benefits: The other main benefits received by management employees are pension plans and insurance policies which provide an appropriate pension contribution and appropriate coverage against the risks of death or disability.
 For members of the Executive Management with a Swiss employment contracts the plan benefits exceed those provided by the Swiss Federal Law on Old-Age, Survivors’ and Disability Pension Plans (BVG) and are in line with standard market practice.

 Members of the Executive Management do not receive any special additional benefits.
 They are entitled to a lump-sum amount for business expenses in accordance with the expenses regulations approved by the relevant cantonal tax authorities.

-Notice periods and severance payments for the Executive Management:
+Notice periods and other compensation for the Executive Management:

-Compensation in the reporting year: The compensation of the members of the Executive Management for the reporting year is set out in the Compensation Report.
+Compensation in the year under review: The compensation of the Executive Management is set out in the Compensation Report.